Fried Aubergine (Eggplant), Courgette (Zucchini) and Peppers with Tomato Sauce-Saksuka

 Salt and ground black pepper to taste

 Using a vegetable peeler, partially peel the aubergine in stripes.
-Cut the aubergine in half lengthways and then cut each half into thick slices.
+Cut the aubergine in half length ways and then cut each half into thick slices.
 Sprinkle salt over the eggplants and leave them aside for 15 minutes.
 Salt will help the moisture come out of the eggplants.
 Dry the eggplants with kitchen towel thoroughly (otherwise the excess water will cause the hot oil to spatter everywhere).

 Cut the courgette in half lengthways and then cut it width ways into thick slices.
 Deseed the red bell pepper and cut it into bite size pieces.
+You can leave the chili peppers as a whole or cut in half if they are too big.

 For the yoghurt sauce, beat the yoghurt with the garlic and season to taste with salt and pepper.